-Along with the typical job interview questions, your interviewer may ask about your past work experiences, with similar questions such as “Tell us about a time you worked successfully in a team environment.”
+Along with the typical job interview questions, your interviewer may ask about your past work experiences, with similar questions such as, “Tell us about a time you worked successfully with a team in a team environment.”

 No matter how the question is phrased, you want to use examples from your past to show that you work well in a team environment.
 Questions that focus on examples from your past are called behavioral interview questions.

 Behavioral interview questions are those in which interviewers are looking for a concrete example of your past work experiences.
-Examples of behavioral interview of questions include, "Tell me about a time you handled conflict" and "Give me an example of when you needed to solve a problem creatively.”
-Looking to your work history is a way for an employer to learn if you’ll be a good fit for the new job.
+Examples of behavioral interview questions include, "Tell me about a time you handled conflict," and "Give me an example of when you needed to solve a problem creatively.”
+Looking at your work history is a way for an employer to learn if you’ll be a good fit for the new job.

 When you’re asked about teamwork, choose an example of a time you worked in a team environment.
 If you don’t have much work history, you can use an example from school, a club, or a volunteer experience.
 Think of a specific time when you worked very well as a team player or helped achieve a team goal.

-When answering the question, you should use the use the STAR interview response technique:
+When answering the question, you can use the STAR interview response technique:

 - Situation: Describe the context or situation.
 Explain where and when you worked in this particular team setting.

-- Task: Explain the mission of the team—describe the particular project you were working on, or what kind of teamwork you had to do.
-If there was a particular problem in the group, explain that problem or challenge.
+- Task: Explain the mission of the team—describe the project you were working on, or what kind of teamwork you had to do.
+If there was a problem in the group, explain that problem or challenge.

-- Action: Describe the actions you took to complete the teamwork or solve the particular problem.
+- Action: Describe the actions you took to complete the teamwork or solve the problem.